Viczon-Gab/Python-Final-Project/README.md

 **III.SUSTAINABLE DEVELOPMENT GOALS**

 **EcoSeas** is an application designed to actively contribute to global sustainability by focusing on key Sustainable Development Goals (SDGs).
-One of the primary goals it supports is **SDG 14: Life Below Water**, which aims to protect and sustainably manage oceans, seas, and marine resources.
-EcoSeas educates users about marine life through detailed species profiles and highlights the threats facing oceans, such as plastic pollution, overfishing, and climate change.
-By encouraging sustainable behaviors like reducing plastic use and supporting sustainable fishing, the app empowers users to take actionable steps to protect marine ecosystems.
+One of the primary goals it supports is **SDG 14: Life Below Water**

 EcoSeas also aligns with **SDG 12: Responsible Consumption and Production**, promoting sustainable consumption patterns.
-The app provides users with practical advice on making eco-friendly choices, such as reducing single-use plastics and opting for businesses with sustainable practices.
-This directly contributes to a more responsible consumption model, encouraging users to minimize their environmental impact.
-Furthermore, the app supports **SDG 13: Climate Action** by educating users on how climate change affects marine life and urging them to reduce their carbon footprints to mitigate its impacts.

-In addition to promoting environmental action, EcoSeas supports **SDG 4: Quality Education** by providing interactive learning experiences.
+EcoSeas supports **SDG 4: Quality Education** by providing interactive learning experiences.
 The app offers fun facts, quizzes, and detailed educational content on marine life, making learning accessible.
-By raising awareness about environmental issues and their consequences, EcoSeas helps foster a sense of responsibility toward protecting the planet.

 EcoSeas also contributes to **SDG 15: Life on Land**, emphasizing the interconnectedness of land and marine ecosystems.
-By highlighting how protecting the oceans contributes to the health of the entire planet, the app encourages users to take a holistic approach to environmental conservation.

-In conclusion, EcoSeas is a powerful tool for promoting sustainability by aligning with multiple SDGs.
-Through education, and actionable tips, the app empowers users to make informed decisions that protect the environment and ensure a sustainable future for generations to come.

 **IV.PROGRAM/SYSTEM INSTRUCTIONS**